 Aims and methods

-I plan to design a “toolkit” with a collection of strategies teachers can use to help children with ADHD cope better in primary school.
-I have worked with teachers and parents to develop this project.
+We plan to design a “toolkit” with a collection of strategies teachers can use to help children with ADHD cope better in primary school.
+We have worked with teachers and parents to develop this project.

 There are two main parts:

 We will use a method called ‘Intervention Mapping’.
 This sets out a clear framework to design treatments that are acceptable to people who use them and are based on the best available evidence.
 This will be informed by theories about how children learn new skills and how the symptoms of ADHD come about.
 We will work closely with school staff, people with ADHD, parents and professionals to design the toolkit.

 2. Testing and improving the toolkit